Take care of your clothes

-Unfortunately, the fashion industry is one of the most environmentally damaging for our planet, with a large proportion of the impact occurring with how we care for our clothes.
-Whilst we are striving to minimize the impact that we and our products have, there are some small steps that you can take to help have a positive impact on both the environment and your pocket by washing your clothes less frequently, reducing the washing temperature, ironing less, avoiding tumble-drying and doing the occasional repair.
+Whilst we are striving to minimize the impact that our products have (Learn more) there are some small steps you can take to help have a positive impact on both the environment and your pocket by washing your clothes less frequently, reducing the washing temperature, ironing less, avoiding tumble-drying and doing the occasional repair.
 By simply extending the life of our clothing by just 9 months, we can lower their carbon, water, and waste impact by up to 30%.

-Fortunately, there are many green cleaning detergents that offer a perfect wash at low temperatures whilst reducing their chemical impact.
-Choosing smarter care methods can help you to extend the life of your wardrobe favourites while also reducing your environmental impact, and your clothes will be just as clean.
+Many green cleaning detergents offer a perfect wash at low temperatures whilst reducing their chemical impact.
+Choosing smarter care and storage methods will extend the life of your wardrobe favourites, read our tips below and your clothes and your conscience will be just as clean.

 The way you store your clothes can have a big impact on their longevity.
 Here's how to store your clothes better.

 While you might think that hanging is best for your clothes, knitted garments such as wool, cashmere or jersey can stretch out when you hang them in your wardrobe.
 It's always best to stack them folded on a shelf or in a drawer so they keep their shape.

 Invest in nice thick hangers for sturdier items such as shirts and jackets, avoiding thin or wired hangers as these will stretch out shoulders and leave pucker marks.
 Never force hangers through the necks of garments to avoid stretching the neckline, push hangers up inside from the bottom of the garment.

 Repairing your clothing – such as mending a seam, fixing a hem or replacing a missing button can ensure they last longer and save you a ton of money in the process.
 Failing that, pop them into your local tailor.